Racine Geological Society Swap/Sale is Aug. 25

 Vendors will be set up both outside and inside, so it is a rain-or-shine event.

-The event will feature items for sale from club members’ private collections.
+Club members will sell items from their private collections.
 There will be fossils, gems, minerals, decorative items, jewelry and more from all over the world.
 The public can also bring in items from their own collections to swap.
-Some of the proceeds go back to the club and some go to the scholarship fund.

 Also for sale will be Racine marine agates.
 The public can learn why they are special and only found in Racine.
 Rock identification will also be available, and a bake sale and silent auction will be held.